anskarl/LoMRF/doc/3_1_weight_learning_examples.md

 ### Training data (smoking-train.db)

 In the following training data we give example relations between friends, e.g., the fact that the persons `Anna` and `Bob` are friends (using the true ground fact `Friends(Anna, Bob)`).
 Furthermore, we define who is a smoker, e.g., `Anna` is a smoker, therefore we are givind the true ground fact `Smokes(Anna)`.
 Similarly, we define which persons are diagnosed with cancer, e.g., `Canser(Anna)`.
-Please note, that due to [Closed-world](https://en.wikipedia.org/wiki/Closed-world_assumption) assumption in evidence we do not nessesary need to give which possible is false, e.g., the fact that `Bob` is not a smoker (i.e., `!Smokes(Bob)`).
+Please note, that due to [Closed-world](https://en.wikipedia.org/wiki/Closed-world_assumption) assumption in evidence we do not necessary need to give which possible is false, e.g., the fact that `Bob` is not a smoker (i.e., `!Smokes(Bob)`).

 Below we are giving the full example of our training data: